supermario/commerce_fatzebra/README.txt

 - Enable Fat Zebra Integration under Store > Configuration > Payment methods
 - Edit the Payment method's action to configure payment settings, and to set username/token if you have a Fat Zebra account
+- Ensure your Default store currency is AUD under Store > Configuration > Currency settings.
+The Commerce Fat Zebra payment method will not show for non-AUD currency orders.

 TESTING
 -------